Avery August: Scientific career

-August first worked in the catalytic synthesis of fatty acids and other lipids as an undergraduate student in Prof. Dea's laboratory at California State University, Los Angeles.
-This work resulted in the publication on methods to easily catalyze the insertion of deuterium into unsaturated fatty acids, which could then be used as probes of membrane structure.
+August first worked in the catalytic synthesis of fatty acids, and other lipids as an undergraduate student in Prof. Dea's laboratory at California State University, Los Angeles.
+This work resulted in the publication of methods to easily catalyze the insertion of deuterium into unsaturated fatty acids, which could then be used as probes of membrane structure.
 Then, he became interested in immunology as he described in a recent interview with Stephanie Houston of Journal of Experimental Medicine.

 Upon moving to Cornell University, August initiated work on his PhD thesis, to understand the molecular basis of activation of T cells.
 T cells are major players in regulating the development of an immune response.
 The importance of these cells is illustrated by the fact that the virus HIV infects helper T cells, and thus disables effective immunity against the virus, resulting in Acquired Immune Deficiency Syndrome or AIDS.

 August joined the laboratory of Bo Dupont at the Sloan-Kettering Research Institute for Cancer Research and worked on unraveling the molecular basis for T cell co-stimulation by the cell surface protein CD28.
 This work resulted in 9 publications (see references at PubMed).
 This work also led to the production of his PhD thesis entitled "On the molecular basis of the two signal hypothesis of T cell activation: Signaling by CD3 and CD28" from Weill Cornell Graduate School of Medical Sciences of Cornell University.

 Following graduation, August joined the Laboratory of Molecular Oncology at Rockefeller University, headed by Hidesaburo Hanafusa.
-At The Rockefeller, August worked on a number of areas, including analysis of the BRCA1 oncogene that when mutated, results in much increased risk for breast cancer.
+At The Rockefeller, August worked on a number of areas, including analysis of the BRCA1 oncogene that when mutated, results in a much increased risk for breast cancer.
 This work was the first to show that this protein could regulate the transcription of genes and could potentially regulate the development of Breast cancer in this fashion.
-He also continued working on analysis of the regulation of Tec family kinases, work which he had started as a PhD student and was the first to show that this family of kinases are regulated by upstream signals from Src and PI3-kinase.
+He also continued working on analysis of the regulation of Tec family kinases, work which he had started as a PhD student and was the first to show that this family of kinases is regulated by upstream signals from Src and PI3-kinase.
 This work had direct implications for manipulating T cell activation and thus the immune response.
 August joined Pennsylvania State University in 1999 as an assistant professor.
 There he became distinguished professor of immunology and director of Center of the Molecular Immunology and Infectious Disease.
 Subsequently, he moved to the Cornell University College of Veterinary Medicine, where he is a professor at the Department of Microbiology & Immunology, Howard Hughes Medical Institutes-HHMI Professor, and also the vice provost for academic affairs.